Loafer (2015 film): Plot

-Murali (Posani Krishna Murali) and his wife, Lakshmi Devi (Revathi) are a married couple who are deeply in love are the parents of Raja (Varun Tej).
-Murali demands money from his mother and father-in-law, Lakshmi Devi's parents, which prompts Lakshmi Devi to separate from him.
-Murali steals their son Raja from his wife and takes him to Jodhpur where they live as grifters.

-A girl, Parijatam (Disha Patani) arrives in Jodhpur while escaping from an unwanted marriage proposal.
-Raja and Parijatam fall in love with one another, which causes Murali to reveal Parijatam's location to her family.
+Murali (Posani Krishna Murali) and his wife Lakshmi Devi (Revathi) are a married couple deeply in love and the parents of Raja (Varun Tej).
+After Murali demands money from Lakshmi Devi’s parents, she separates from him.
+Murali then takes their son Raja and moves to Jodhpur, where they live as grifters.
+Meanwhile, Mouni (Disha Patani), a young woman fleeing an unwanted marriage proposal, arrives in Jodhpur.
+Raja and Mouni fall in love, which leads Murali to reveal the whereabouts of Parijatam to her family.